Contact us

 In Vitro Fertilization IVF & ICSI

-About 15% of all couples may suffer from fertility problems.
-In order to clarify the problem, a diagnosis will be made on both partners at the same time.
+About 15% of all couples may face infertility.
+Infertility investigations are commonly conducted on both partners at the same time.

 The process of clarification for the woman: